Veteran vocal coach Cari Cole shares five beginner singing tips to make your voice sound better

 And the truth is most singers, even professionals, unless they’ve trained, don’t know this stuff.
 I’m going to give these singing tips to you as if I were actually giving you a voice lesson: right here, right now.

 So, stand in front of a mirror, because I’m going to ask you to watch your jaw and your head position to control movement as you sing.

 Cari’s Top 5 Singing Tips

-This is a quick trick that makes you sound better instantly, so I call it the “Instant Fix.”
+This is a beginner singing tip that makes you sound better instantly, so I call it the “Instant Fix.”
 Say A-E-I-O-U (watch your jaw movement in the mirror).
 Did your jaw close on any of the vowels?
 Chances are your jaw closed on the “E” and the “U” – and most likely on others too, if not all of them.
 Take your first two fingers and pull your jaw down two inches – or even better, use a plastic bottle cap or a wine cork to prop your jaw open.
 Now speak the vowels again.
 And repeat again (we’re trying to re-program muscle memory – so the more the better).

 Now sing the vowels on one pitch.
 A-E-I-O-U. Your goal is to keep your jaw open (long not wide) without closing for all of your vowels.
 Repeat until you can do it.
 Now sing a phrase of one of your songs – and make sure your jaw opens to the same position on all of your vowels.
 You have to practice this a bunch before it becomes natural – but the more you do, the sooner this new movement is programmed into your muscle memory.